Powerful eCommerce copy must do two things well to work for your bottom line.

 In total, Best Buy’s buying guide ranks for 507 keywords, 55 of which are in the top 3 results.
 SEMrush estimates the monthly value of that traffic at over $30,000.

 Whether you’re pounding out PDs or getting into the nitty gritty with buying guides, a few tips hold relevant across all types of eCommerce copy.
 Check out this advice from experts in the field.

 - “Create an outline for yourself.
 It’s the easiest way to hit all the important topics and not get lost along the way,” says Tyler Tassinari, a digital marketing strategist at Three29.
 (This is valuable advise especially for buying guides.)

 - “It’s important to remain focused on providing benefit to your readers,” says Lee Dussinger, a senior content strategist with WebTek.

 - “Keep an eCommerce-specific SEO checklist that you review before posting [content],” says Nicolas Straut, a content marketing associate with Fundera.

 - “Avoid duplicate content on item and category pages by creating different descriptions and titles for each page,” says Stacy Caprio of Accelerated Growth Marketing.

 - “Readers in the online world are often distracted and busy.
 So use short paragraphs, great sub-headlines and bullet points,” says Syed Irfan Ajmal, growth marketing manager at Ridester.

 We know that’s a lot of advice to apply to your pages, and putting Caprio’s tip of unique content on each listing to work can seem like a daunting task.
-That’s why we offer professional eCommerce content creation services, which let you work with experienced project managers or writers to populate your PDs, CDs and buying guides with high-quality, relevant text.
+That’s why we offer professional eCommerce content creation services, which let you work with experienced project managers or hire freelance copywriters to populate your PDs, CDs and buying guides with high-quality, relevant text.